OmarMahmoud-alam/translate_gen/README.md

   keyWithVariable: "s.current.{key}({args})", //not work in flutter_localization only in easy_localization
   translate: true,
   extractOutput: 'replace.json',
-  geminiKey: '', // Required only when using TranslationProvider.gemini
+  aiKey: '', // Required only when using TranslationProvider.gemini
   aiModel: TranslationProvider.deepseekR1, // Available options: gemini, deepseekR1
 );
 ```